Where to get engineering internships, who’s hiring engineering interns, and more tips below!

 Jobs you can get as an engineering major

 Wondering where the “engineering internships near me” are?

 Internships in engineering can fall under any of the sub-majors of engineering.
-Internships in any type of engineering are meant to guide you towards your desired career path and your fall 2020 or summer 2021 engineering internship could kick it in the right direction.
+Internships in any type of engineering are meant to guide you towards your desired career path and your summer or fall 2021 engineering internship could kick it in the right direction.